An introduction to the categorical p-adic Langlands program: Taylor--Wiles patching as a motivation for categorical p -adic local Langlands

-The investigation of a possible $p$-adic Langlands correspondence, relating $p$-adic representations of the group $\GL_2(\Q_p)$ to $2$-dimensional $p$-adic representations of the local Galois group $\Gal_{\Q_p}$ was instigated by Christophe Breuil \cite{BreuilGL2I, BreuilGL2II}.
+Following preliminary and for the most part unpublished investigations by many researchers (including in approximate historical order Fontaine--Langlands, Serre, Mazur, Harris, Vign\'eras, and Schneider--Teitelbaum), the investigation of a possible $p$-adic Langlands correspondence, relating $p$-adic representations of the group $\GL_2(\Q_p)$ to $2$-dimensional $p$-adic representations of the local Galois group $\Gal_{\Q_p}$, was instigated by Christophe Breuil~\cite{BreuilGL2I, BreuilGL2II}.
 He was motivated to a considerable extent by various considerations that arose out of the proof of modularity lifting theorems \cite{WilesFLT, MR1333036, MR1639612, BCDT}; in particular, he was directly motivated by considerations arising from the Breuil--M\'ezard conjecture (see~\cite[\S 1.4]{MR2493214} for an account of these motivations).
 We begin our overview by discussing some ideas and methods related to these theorems, before turning to a discussion of the correspondence itself, its application to the study of the Breuil--M\'ezard conjecture, and its relationship to completed (co)homology via local-global compatibility.